7 Ways to Use the Healing Power of Honey: Natural Honey Remedies You Can Make at Home

 Honey is the perfect medium for creating a powerful natural decongestant that really works.
 This is because it can be used as a menstruum to help extract the powerful chemicals in the herbs used.

 This sinus inflammation relieving decongestant packs not only the healing properties of honey, but combines with plant and spice powers for the best decongestant ever.
 In fact, I have friends ask me to make this for them many times each year---but it's so easy, you can do it yourself!

 The thing about using honey is that honey contains antibacterial properties.
 This alone gives you a reason to buy that raw honey and use it!

 Here is the recipe for my decongestant made with honey and spices. **This is the BEST decongestant I’ve ever used in my life.

 2) Honey as a Facial Mask & to Wash Your Face

 This is not really a healing action....except that honey can help with skin irritations and even acne.
 Yep!
 Crazy, right?

 To make a facial mask, just apply some honey (with cinnamon if you like) thinly to your face, and allow it to sit for about 10 minutes or so.
-Rinse well.
+Rinse well with warm water.

 3) Honey as a Sore Throat Soother